Is Your Diffusion Sampler Actually Correct? A Sampler-Centric Evaluation of Discrete Diffusion Language Models: Introduction

 \section{Introduction}

 Discrete diffusion language models (dLLMs) have emerged as an alternative to autoregressive models (ARMs) \citep{radford2019language, grattafiori2024llama, team2024gemini} for discrete sequence generation.
 Rather than strict left-to-right factorization, dLLMs generate sequences through iterative denoising, enabling parallel updates across multiple positions \citep{austin2021structured, campbell2022continuous, chang2022maskgit, sahoo2024simple, arriola2025block}.
-This formulation offers potential advantages in inference efficiency and supports capabilities that are difficult to realize with ARMs, including bidirectional context utilization, iterative revision, and global constraint satisfaction \citep{ghazvininejad2019mask, nie2025large}.
+This formulation offers potential advantages in inference efficiency and supports capabilities that are difficult to realize with ARMs, including bidirectional context utilization, iterative revision, and global constraint satisfaction \citep{ghazvininejad2019mask, nie2026large}.
 Recent dLLMs have demonstrated competitive performance on standard language modeling benchmarks, motivating further investigation into their properties and limitations.

-Despite these architectural differences, existing dLLMs are predominantly evaluated using protocols developed for ARMs, assessing the properties of the final generated samples through task-based metrics such as zero-shot accuracy \citep{brown2020language, nie2025large}, distribution-based metrics such as perplexity \citep{austin2021structured, lou2023discrete, sahoo2024simple}, and surface-level metrics such as BLEU or $n$-gram diversity \citep{li2022diffusion}.
-These metrics implicitly assume that observed generation error reflects model quality, an assumption justified for ARMs, where exact ancestral sampling introduces no additional error.
-In ARMs, the training objective directly optimizes the model distribution, and the correctness of the sampler follows by construction.
+Despite these architectural differences, existing dLLMs are predominantly evaluated using protocols developed for ARMs, assessing the properties of the final generated samples through task-based metrics such as zero-shot accuracy \citep{ye2025dream, nie2026large}, likelihood-based metrics such as perplexity \citep{austin2021structured, lou2023discrete, sahoo2024simple}, generation-based metrics such as generative perplexity (GenPPL) or MAUVE \citep{pillutla2021mauve, lou2023discrete, sahoo2024simple, wang2026remasking}, and surface-level metrics such as BLEU or $n$-gram diversity \citep{li2022diffusion}.
+Underlying all of these is a shared assumption: that observed generation error faithfully reflects model quality.
+This assumption is justified for ARMs, where exact ancestral sampling introduces no additional error — the training objective directly optimizes the model distribution, and sampler correctness follows by construction.

-However, this assumption does not hold for dLLMs.
+dLLMs, however, violate this assumption by design.
 Their sampling procedures involve approximations: parallel decoding assumes conditional independence among masked positions, and finite-step generation discretizes continuous-time dynamics.
-Such approximations can introduce systematic bias independent of model quality.
+Such approximations introduce systematic bias independent of model quality, obscuring the contribution of the sampler to generation error.